-- The borrower has access to revolving credit that provide the borrower with financial liquidity that would enhance his or her ability to endure a financial crisis/hardship. - The credit report shows established credit lines, other than his or her housing payment, that are in the borrower's name - The credit has been open for at least six months - The borrower can document that these accounts have been paid off in full monthly for at least the past 6 months

-Note: Borrowers who do not have any established credit other than their housing payment, not other credit lines in their own name open for at least 6 months, or who cannot document that all other accounts are paid off in full monthly for at least 6 months, do not qualify under this criterion.
+- The Borrower's housing payment for the Property to secure the HECM is the only open account with an outstanding balance that is not paid off monthly; - The borrower has access to revolving credit that provide the borrower with financial liquidity that would enhance his or her ability to endure a financial crisis/hardship. - The credit report shows established credit lines, other than his or her housing payment, that are in the borrower's name - The credit has been open for at least six months - The borrower can document that these accounts have been paid off in full monthly for at least the past 6 months - Note: Borrowers who do not have any established credit other than their housing payment, nor other credit lines in their own name open for at least 6 months, or who cannot document that all other accounts are paid off in full monthly for at least 6 months, do not qualify under this criterion.
 Borrowers with credit lines in which they are Authorized User's do not qualify under this criterion.